Eleanor de Montfort: Married life

 Eleanor and Llywelyn were formally married (secundum formam ecclesie) at the cathedral door, as was the custom, of the cathedral church at Worcester, on the Feast Day of St Edward, 1278; Edward gave the bride, his cousin, away and paid for the wedding feast.

 Before the wedding mass was celebrated, Edward insisted that Llywelyn should put his seal to an adjustment to the agreement that they had previously made.

 Llywelyn had no alternative but to comply, and he later stated that he did it under duress, 'moved by the fear that can grip a steadfast man'.

 Following the ceremony, Eleanor became officially known as Princess of Wales and Lady of Snowdon.

 Death and legacy

-Eleanor had two daughters.
-Princess Catherine married to Philip ap Ivor, Lord of Cardigan.
-For Gwenllian of Wales, she died giving birth to her on 19 June 1282 at the royal palace in Abergwyngregyn, on the north coast of Gwynedd.
+Eleanor had a daughter, Gwenllian of Wales, whom she died giving birth to on 19 June 1282 at the royal palace in Abergwyngregyn, on the north coast of Gwynedd.
 Her body was taken across the Lafan Sands to the Franciscan Friary at Llanfaes, Anglesey.

 The Friary had been founded by Llywelyn the Great, the grandfather of Llywelyn ap Gruffudd, in memory of his wife Joan (Eleanor's aunt).

 On 12 July 1282, members of Eleanor's personal household were given safe-conduct while travelling back into England.
 Llywelyn ap Gruffudd was killed on 11 December 1282.
 His one-year-old daughter, Gwenllian, was captured the following year by English forces.
 Edward I had the child banished to the remote Sempringham Priory in Lincolnshire, where she remained until her death in 1337.